WiseStar282/WiseStar282/README.md

 ### Hi there 👋
-I'm a computer science student of ipb university.
-I'm an individual that is adaptable, responsible, hardworking, enjoy work in team and really eager to learn many of things related to technology especially in the data sciences
+Data enthusiast with a keen interest in machine learning, data mining or data science.
+A person who is familiar with python programming language, has been involved in several machine learning projects, fast response, can work well in a team, able to adapt and have good communication and has a willingness to learn new things related to machine learning.